Burnt Basque Cheesecake

 Notes

-If your oven does not have convection bake option, then place baked cheesecake under a broiler set on hight to get brown top.
+If your oven does not have a convection bake option, then place the baked cheesecake under a broiler set on high to get a brown top.
 Just keep a close eye on cheesecake!

 Leave a Reply